rudyyazdi/run-of-the-mill/README.md

 The delivery can be broken down into these steps and they need to be in separate PRs:

 - Step 0: Read this document and create a PR if you have any comments/questions/suggestions.
-Add to the readme file how to deploy this in a brand new AWS organization. e.g. where to put the credentials what commands to run etc.
+Add to the readme file how you think one can deploy this in a brand new AWS organization. e.g. where to put the credentials what commands to run etc.
 - Step 1: Add the script to transform the graphql into types
 - Step 2: Create and empty AppSync, dynamo and resolver using terraform
 - Step 3: Create the BE without the events or authentication. (with tests and auto deploy)